Ben Andrews (actor)

-Ben Andrews (May 16, 1942 - May 13, 1981) was an American actor best remembered for his television work.
+Ben Andrews (May 16, 1942 - May 13, 1981) was an American actor.

 Career

-Making his first television appearance in the late 1960s, Andrews is perhaps best known for portraying the prominent character Benny and Jason Tate in the daytime soap opera Return to Peyton Place between 1972 and 1973.
-Afterwards, he played a detective on the soap opera Days of Our Lives and he was attached to General Hospital.
+Making his first television appearance in the late 1960s, Andrews was best known for portraying the prominent character Benny and Jason Tate in the daytime soap opera Return to Peyton Place between 1972 and 1973.
+Afterwards, he played Detective Perry on the soap opera Days of Our Lives, and he was attached to General Hospital.